Stipend & Incentives for Rural Practice

 - Acquisition of equipment necessary for improved provision of care

-- Other (site may specify other ways they would use the funds to attract/retain a physician or psychiatric nurse practitioner)
+- Other (site may specify other ways they would use the funds to attract/retain a the provider)

 Practice sites must complete the online application form below.
 Applications will be reviewed quarterly by the TRP Community Incentive Committee, based on the criteria listed above.
 Applications are reviewed quarterly.
 Deadlines for 2017 reviews are March 20, June 20, September 20 and December 20.